FastPix/web-video-data-shakaplayer-sdk/README.md

   player_error_context: "Additional context for the error", // Instance-specific information });
 ```
+### To verify the custom error event:

+1. Dispatch the event.
+2. Wait a few moments for processing.
+3. Open FastPix Dashboard → Video Data → Errors.
+4. Confirm the custom error appears.

 When your application plays multiple videos back-to-back in the same player, notify the FastPix SDK whenever a new video starts - for example with playlist content, a video series, or any other video the user plays next.